-Ross Brady La Trobe University of Wellington - Australia
+Ross T. Brady La Trobe University, Melbourne - Australia

-Edwin Mares University of Wellington - New Zealand
+Edwin Mares Victoria University of Wellington - New Zealand

 Relevant Logic is an interesting family of logical systems taking in account meaningful correlations between hypotheses and conclusions.
+We are looking for papers on topics such as:

-We are looking for papers on topics such as: a) the notion of relevance; b) the use of relevant logic in formalizing theories, such as arithmetic, set theory, and scientific theories; c) the use of relevant logic in formalizing philosophical theories, such as epistemological theories, and theories of belief revision; d) the relationship between relevant logic and other logical systems.
+- a) the notion of relevance; - b) the use of relevant logic in formalizing theories, such as arithmetic, set theory, and scientific theories; - c) the use of relevant logic in formalizing philosophical theories, such as epistemological theories, and theories of belief revision; - d) the relationship between relevant logic and other logical systems.

-The invited speaker of this workshop is J. Michael Dunn (University of Indiana, USA).
+The invited keynote speaker of this workshop is J. Michael Dunn (page 69).